Arena-Rosnav/rosnav-rl/README.md

     ... # Some code here
 ```

-This will load the model space manager in a variable `encoder`.
+This will load the Rosnav space manager in a variable `encoder`.
-The real model space encoder is selected based on the parameter
+The real Rosnav space encoder is selected based on the parameter
 `space_encoder`.
 The encoder is also used in the step and
 reset function to encode observations and decode actions: